 - Greene CATS Public Transit

 Greene CATS Public Transit

 We provide two types of Demand Responsive service: (1) Scheduled Rides pick up and drop off riders at any location within Greene County with limited service to neighboring counties.
-Operating Monday-Sunday 6:00 am - 9:00 pm; (2) Flex Routes have defined routes with scheduled time points that circulate and link Greene County communities of Beavercreek, Fairborn, Xenia, and Yellow Springs; operating seven days a week.
+Operating Monday-Friday 6:00 am - 10:00 pm; (2) Flex Routes have defined routes with scheduled time points that circulate and link Greene County communities of Beavercreek, Fairborn, Xenia, and Yellow Springs; operating weekdays.
 A flex express route that connects Xenia to Downtown Dayton is also available.

 Deviations on Flex Routes up to 1/2 of a mile are available upon request a minimum two business days in advance (by noon) and up to one month in advance.

 - All services are open to the general public.

 - Most buses feature bike racks mounted on the front of the bus for carrying bicycles.

 - All vehicles meet ADA accessibility guidelines.